-Looking back, it’s fascinating how the most offhanded remark can alter the whole course of your life.
+It’s fascinating how the most offhanded remark can alter the whole course of your life.
 The insidious thing is that a good portion of the time, it’s a loved one who drops the bomb; well…maybe not this time, but quite often.
 How many confidences have been shattered by one knee-jerk comment?
 How many dreams have fallen to the floor, gutted and torn and left to die due to a careless statement?
 How many of us toil away at toxic careers because somebody cut us from our life’s work with a thoughtless word?

 However, once in a great while, a tactless remark is received as a challenge.
 It galvanizes.
 It tempers.

 People are always asking me how I became The Pencilneck © and what the deciding factor was, and that was it…spite!